The Treasurer keeps clear, simple records and keeps the group informed about how much is taken in and how it is spent.

 - At each business meeting, make records available for any interested member.

-Experience has shown that problems can be avoided by electing, if possible, a treasurer with perhaps six months of abstinence, a committed involvement in program and some familiarity with bank statements.
+Experience has shown that problems can be avoided by electing, if possible, a treasurer with perhaps six months of abstinence, a committed involvement in program, and some familiarity with bank statements.
 It is also a good idea to keep group funds in a separate bank account that requires two signatures on each check.
-Some banks provide checking accounts with low or no service fees to community organizations.
+Some banks and credit unions provide checking accounts with low or no service fees to community organizations.